Concert Schedule 2019–2020

 About the Orchestra

 The Dayton Philharmonic Youth Strings was established in 1982 with the support of Mrs. Virginia Kettering, to provide musical enrichment and advanced concert experience for string students in grade 6-12.
-The ensemble is comprised of 51 students representing 22 different schools from the greater Dayton area.
+The ensemble is comprised of 65 students representing homeschools and 26 different schools from the greater Dayton area.

 Students in the Youth Strings will perform challenging original string literature.
 Regularly performing Winter and Fall concerts, DPYS often performs additional concerts throughout the year for senior centers and at community events.